High Street Kensington tube station

+Station layout

 The station itself has four platforms─two through platforms and two bay platforms.
 Platform 1 is used for anticlockwise Circle line and westbound District line trains towards Gloucester Road and Earl's Court respectively.
 Platform 2 is for clockwise Circle line and eastbound District line trains towards Edgware Road.
 Platforms 3 and 4 are used for terminating District line trains from Earl's Court.
 Platform 3 is usually used for the Olympia service, which runs weekends and for special events, and platform 4 is usually only used at the start and end of the day.
 There used to be a waiting room between Platform 2 and 3 for customer use, but this was turned into a staff room for drivers shortly before the Circle line extension to Hammersmith was implemented in December 2009.

+On Platform 3, westbound, there is one of the few surviving K8 telephone kiosks.
+Now used for the TfL internal system, the kiosk is Grade II listed.

 Just south of the station is the junction where the Circle and District lines diverge.